tkhq/qos/README.md

 - houses server for listening to the Host
 - contains logic for quorum key genesis, booting, and running a Enclave App
-- see `qos_core`
+- see crate `qos_core`

 #### Host

 - EC2 instance housing the nitro enclave
 - has client for talking to nitro enclave
 - has server for incoming request from outside world
-- see `qos_host`
+- see crate `qos_host`

 #### Client

 - anything making request to host
-- see `qos_client`
+- see crate `qos_client`

 ### Key Terms

 #### Quorum Key

 An asymmetric key used to uniquely authenticate and encrypt data.
 This key should only ever be reconstituted inside of an enclave.
 Additionally, the full provisioning of the Quorum Key concludes the attestation flow launches, at which point QuorumOS pivots to launching the specified enclave app.
+At rest outside of the enclave, the key is intended to be stored across shares using shamir's secret sharing.

 #### Quorum Member